Resurgam: Discovery of wreck

 The Resurgams hull is intact although partially damaged and remains at risk from illegal diving and trawling.
 Since her discovery, the conning tower steering wheel has been broken and portable items have gone missing.

 In 1997, a project called SUBMAP was undertaken by the Archaeological Diving Unit to study the wreck site.
-Over one hundred volunteer divers, coordinated by the Nautical Archaeology Society, surveyed the structure of the hull and the colonising marine life around it, using remote sensing equipment to search for debris in the surrounding area.
+Over 100 volunteer divers, coordinated by the Nautical Archaeology Society, surveyed the structure of the hull and the colonising marine life around it, using remote sensing equipment to search for debris in the surrounding area.
 The results of the SUBMAP project have been published as a comprehensive digital archive using Site Recorder.
 The wreck is currently protected against further corrosion by sacrificial anodes that had been attached to the hull.
 Plans to raise her have so far not been fruitful.

 Resurgam was featured in the TV programme Wreck Detectives in 2004.
-In 2007 divers from the British Sub-Aqua Club in Trafford undertook conservation work, placing zinc sacrificial anodes on the wreck.
-In 2012 divers from the British Sub-Aqua Club in Chester also replaced sacrificial anodes on the wreck.
+In 2007, divers from the British Sub-Aqua Club in Trafford undertook conservation work, placing zinc sacrificial anodes on the wreck.
+In 2012 divers from the British Sub-Aqua Club in Chester replaced sacrificial anodes on the wreck.

 Replica

 A replica of the vessel was built by trainees at the AMARC Training College attached to the Cammell Laird shipyard, Birkenhead, in 1996–97.
 She was put on display at Woodside Ferry Terminal, Birkenhead, in March 1997.

-After falling into disrepair the replica was refurbished by students of the North West Maritime and Engineering College in 2009.
+Students of the North West Maritime and Engineering College refurbished the replica in 2009, after it had fallen into disrepair.